jbeuckm/ArView/README.md

 * Jeff wrapped 360 degrees with a series of overlay views that had the AR tags placed on them.
 This widget uses one overlay view and moves AR tags within that one view.

-* Jeff's example used a static list of POIs near Melbourne.
-This example loads a Google Places list of POIs near Minneapolis or San Francisco (device or simulator respectively).

 ## Usage ##